rchhabra/firstproject/README.md

 # firstproject
-It is just a dummy repository to learn git
+It is just a dummy repository to learn githfkhgjkgj